clemiblac/sql-challenge/README.md

 # sql-challenge
-Querying and Data Engineering using pgAdmin4
+Querying and Data Engineering using PostgresSQL and SQL Alchemy in Jupyter Notebook